FLEXYFORCE™ SUBSCRIPTION TERMS AND CONDITIONS

 The Company agrees to provide support services for the Software to the Client, as agreed, from time to time.

-All fees and charges will be paid by the Client to the Company within 7 (seven) days from the date of receipt of an invoice and / or statement of account.
+All fees and charges will be paid by the Client to the Company on presentation of an invoice and / or statement of account.

 The Company reserves the right to charge settlement fees according to Prescribed Rate of Interest Act: